Exercising your mind requires giving your brain a break

 Values are not emotions.
 They are directions, not outcomes.
 They help you define what to say ‘yes’ to and, most importantly, what you say ‘no’ to.
 Your values shape your priorities.

 Acceptance is the first step.
-However, life is more than simply overcoming your emotions and thoughts.
+However, life is more than merely overcoming your emotions and thoughts.
 To achieve fulfillment, you must live a life according to your values.

 What’s your life’s purpose?